-House prices in Metropolitan France fell for the ninth consecutive quarter, falling by 1.21% during the year to Q2 2014, according to the National Institute for Statistical and Economic Studies (INSEE), or 1.83% y-o-y when adjusted for inflation.
-On a quarterly basis (i.e. q-o-q), house prices in Metropolitan France remained the same.
+House prices in Metropolitan France fell by 2.75% during the year to Q2 2015, the thirteenth consecutive quarter of year-on-year price declines, according to the National Institute for Statistical and Economic Studies (INSEE).
+When adjusted for inflation, house prices fell by 2.96%.
+During the latest quarter, house prices in Metropolitan France fell by 0.58% (-1.47% inflation-adjusted).

 French construction has fallen to its lowest for more than 15 years, worsened by a new rental law capping rents in expensive areas (such as Paris).

 During the boom from 1997 to 2007, French house prices surged by 150% (112.5% inflation-adjusted).

 The housing market started to weaken in 2008, but price-falls have been moderate:

 French house-buyers can now track house price changes week-by-week, after the launch of the LPI (Les Prix de l’Immobilier) index in September 2014.
 The LPI shows weekly house price changes, using data from banks and financial institutions including Sogeprom, Gecina, Crédit Foncier, as well as from the Syndicat National des Professionnels Immobiliers (SNPI).